 - Kasa – Cash (register)

 - Sałata – Salad

-- Szmal – narrow thing (from the German word “schmal”)
+- Szmal – dough (from the German word “schmal” for tight)

 And not only that: The Polish language is also quite creative when it comes to money.
 A cash machine is called for example ściana płaczu, thus Wailing Wall.
 If one begins to cry there, then one probably “took nothing with on the hill” (brać coś na górkę), thus saved or a bad business made and “squeaks of poverty” (piszczyć z biedy).